Welcome to today's edition of the Rush 24-7 podcast.

 No, I don't acknowledge that.

-What you said is guess what the platform is.
+What you said is, guess what?

 It doesn't matter.

-I think what do you say does matter?
+I think what you say does matter.

-You're quoting the LA Times, and again, you've misquoted them.
+You're quoting the L.A.
+Times, and again, you've misquoted them.

 And to back up a position.

-Anderson, Anderson, the point of the email, and there's no getting around that, and I would think you would agree that there's no way that a presidential candidate, a party's nominee, can separate themselves from that party's platform.
+Anderson, the point of the email, and there's no getting around that, and I would think you would agree that there's no way that a presidential candidate, a party's nominee, can separate themselves from that party's platform.

 So she's out there.